 It doesn't seem to raise the temperature too high, and the laptop seems capable

 of passively cooling itself down fairly well once CPU-intensive tasks have

 processors/firmware dynamically adjust their frequency on their own in response

 to work load, rather than the OpenBSD kernel doing it.

-2021-06-27: I’ve been informed that the X1 Nano now has a firmware update that adds a “Sleep State for Linux” option which emulates S3, however resuming does not yet work properly with OpenBSD.
+2021-06-27: The X1 Nano now has a firmware update that adds a "Sleep State for Linux" option which emulates S3, however resuming does not yet work properly with OpenBSD.

 2021-09-13: The S3 suspend and resume issue has been